saarvesh/stacking/README.md

-# stacking model for hou pricing
+# Stacking model for house pricing prediction
+Two different approches are adopted to build a stacked model for predicting the house prices.